Chemical Peels – “Is this going to hurt?”

 However, the more modern practice of using chemical peels started around the mid 1800’s, when the Austrian dermatologist, Ferdinand Hebra, began using chemicals like iodine, sulfuric acid, and hydrochloric acid (among many others) to help patients lighten skin and brighten hyperpigmentation.

-Since then, chemical peels have grown significantly in popularity, leading to a large number of peels being available on the market.* For example, at California Skin Institute we offer a number of treatments, including glycolic acid, Jessner, TCA, and kojic acid peels, just to name a few.*
+Since then, chemical peels have grown significantly in popularity, leading to a large number of peels being available on the market.
+For example, at California Skin Institute we offer a number of treatments, including glycolic acid, salicylic acid, Jessner, TCA, and VI Peels, just to name a few.

 What Does a Chemical Peel Treat?